Counterattack drill – Chasing from behind

 • Round 8 – Player A chases from behind the striker on the right.

 You can make this exercise a competition for more fun and commitment.
-If you have more than four players, all starting strikers belong to one team, all defenders to the opposite team.
+If you have more than four players, all starting strikers belong to one team, and all defenders belong to the opposite team.
 The team that scores more goals at the end of 8 rounds per player wins.

 The video below showcases this drill in action.